c17hawke/tfod-setup/docs/index.md

 ---

-## STEP-8 Paste SSD or fasterRCNN folder or any other model downloaded from model zoo into research folder-
+## STEP-8 Paste ssd_mobilenet_v1_coco or any other model downloaded from model zoo into research folder-

-Now cd to research folder and run the following python file -
+Now cd to the research folder and run the following python file-

 ```
 python xml_to_csv.py